How to deal with illegal eviction

 find you somewhere else to live

 The council may prosecute your landlord if they continue to break the law.
+Sometimes the threat of prosecution is enough to persuade your landlord to let you back into your home.

 Get your belongings back